mustackable-dev/Ormamu/docs/readme.md

 Here we use the `[Table]` attribute to specify the schema and the name of the table in the database that corresponds to the Gnome entity.
 Then we tag the primary key property with the `[Key]` attribute.

-Then we need to call OrmamuConfig.Apply() at the start of our project to initialize the query composition engine.
-Like this:
+Then we call `OrmamuConfig.Apply` to initialize the query composition engine with PostgreSQL support (you do not need to explicitly call this, if you use SQL Server and direct name mapping).

 ```csharp